-- Verify that the guidewire is intact upon removal. - 8.
-Check catheter placement by attaching a syringe to the distal infusion Luer and aspirate until a free flow of venous blood is observed.
-Connect the infusion Luer to the appropriate Luer-Lock line as required.
-The unused infusion port may be locked through the injection cap using standard hospital protocol.
-A slide clamp is provided on the tubing to occlude flow through the infusion Luer during line and injection cap changes.
+7. Verify that the guidewire is intact upon removal.

+8. Check catheter placement by attaching a syringe to the distal infusion Luer and aspirate until a free flow of venous blood is observed.
+Connect the infusion Luers to the appropriate Luer-Lock line(s) as required.
+Unused infusion port(s) may be "locked" through the injection cap(s) using standard hospital protocol.
+Slide clamps are provided on the tubing to occlude flow through the infusion Luers during line and injection cap changes.

 Caution.
-To minimize risk of damage to the tubing from excessive pressure, the clamp must be opened prior to infusing through the luer
+To minimize risk of damage to the tubing from excessive pressure, the clamp must be opened prior to infusing through the Luer.

 Caution.
-Do not clamp or occlude IN or OUT lines.
+Do not clamp or occlude the IN or OUT lines.
 This can cause line blockage and possible failure.

 - 9. Secure and dress the insertion site and catheter temporarily. - 10.
-Verify the catheter tip position by chest x-ray immediately after placement.
-X-ray examination must show the catheter located in the IVC with the distal end of the catheter parallel to the vena cava wall.
-If the catheter tip is malpositioned, reposition and reverify. - The proximal radiopaque marker indicates the proximal end of the balloon.
-Ensure that the balloon resides completely in the vessel.
+If subclavian or jugular access is used, verify the catheter tip position by chest x-ray immediately after placement.
+The x-ray examination must show the catheter located in the right side of the mediastinum in the SVC with the distal end of the catheter parallel to the vena cava wall.
+The catheter distal tip must be positioned at a level above either the azygos vein or the carina of the trachea, whichever is better visualized.
+If the catheter tip is malpositioned, reposition and reverify.
+If femoral access is used, x-ray examination must show the catheter located in the IVC with the distal end of the catheter parallel to the vena cava wall.
+If the catheter tip is malpositioned, reposition and reverify. - 11.
+The proximal radiopaque marker indicates the proximal end of the balloon.
+Ensure that the balloon and proximal port reside completely in the vessel.
 If the catheter is malpositioned, reposition and reverify. - 12.
 Secure the catheter to the patient.
-Use the suture tab side wings as the primary suture site to minimize the risk of catheter migration. - The ZOLL suture tab and clip can also be used as an additional attachment point.
+Use the suture tab side wings as the primary suture site to minimize the risk of catheter migration. - 13.
+The ZOLL suture tab and clip can also be used as an additional attachment point.
 Ensure that the catheter body is secure and does not slide.